 Now that you're familiar with building and running containers, go over some debugging practices.

-.
-If you want to follow the log's output as the container is running, use the -f
+You can look at the logs of a container using docker logs [container_id].
+If you want to follow the log's output as the container is running, use the -f option.

 Sometimes you will want to start an interactive Bash session inside the running container.